This procedure assumes that the system is down.

 Insert the Solaris boot diskette into the primary diskette drive (DOS drive A).

-Press any key to reboot the system if the system displays the Type any key to continue prompt.
+Press any key to reboot the system if the system displays the Type any key to reboot prompt.
 Or, use the reset button to restart the system if the system is shut down.

 The Boot Solaris screen is displayed after a few minutes.